- Ready to pick up some Nike stock?

 As a leading sportswear and footwear manufacturing brand, NKE price action moves on earnings announcements, acquisitions of other brands, and movements in the textile industry.
 Keep a close eye on earnings reports, newsletters, and press releases for the best trading opportunities.

 NKE doesn't have the same level of volatility as tech stocks or other fast-movers.
-However, it has been caught up in the controversy around Chinese forced labour camps in Xinjiang and, to an extent, the culture wards.
+However, it has been caught up in the controversy around Chinese forced labour camps in Xinjiang and, to an extent, the culture wars.